IFOM Francesco Ferrari

 Francesco Ferrari joined IFOM in 2015 and here he coordinates a new research group focusing on computational genomics.

-Francesco Ferrari graduated with honors in Medical Biotechnology at the University of Modena in 2004, with a thesis on microarray-based gene expression profiling of melanocytes from melanoma patients.
-From the beginning of his activity he experienced the need to develop novel informatics tools to answer biological questions using genome-wide data.
+Francesco Ferrari graduated in Medical Biotechnology at the University of Modena in 2004, with a thesis on microarray-based gene expression profiling of melanocytes from melanoma patients in the laboratory of prof. Enrico Tagliafico.
+From the beginning of his research activity, he experienced the limitations of standard informatics tools to address innovative biological questions using genome-wide data, thus he started working on custom computational methods.

 In 2015 he joined IFOM as group leader of the computational genomics laboratory.
 His group is particularly focused on understanding the role of chromatin organization and epigenetics in regulating gene expression, and how these mechanisms are altered in cancer.